 Beautiful discoveries in New Hampshire

-On our way back, we decided to spend the night in New Hampshire to make the drive more enjoyable.
+On our way back back to Montreal, we decided to spend the night in New Hampshire to make the drive more enjoyable.
 Sadly, New Hampshire looked very shaken by the economic crisis, lots of trailer parks and closed stores.

 The panorama was astonishing.
 Cutting through the mountains, you will drive by lakes, rivers, dense forest, to name a few.
 Along the way, we stopped several times at observation points, hiking to explore the area.
 Note that the National Park offers different activities such as skiing, hiking, camping throughout the seasons.